History

 The Medieval Academy of America held its 1974 meeting in conjunction with the Medieval Institute's annual May conference, confirming the place of the Kalamazoo conference in the field.
 The local philanthropist Irving Gilmore gave the financial support that made this joint meeting possible.
 It was with this ninth conference in 1974 that the number of sessions topped 100.
 The subsequent growth of the conference in both prestige and size may be traced to the appointment in 1975 of Otto Gründler, first as associate director and then in the following year as Sommerfeldt's successor as the director of the Medieval Institute.

-When Cornelius Loew—an early champion of the institute first as dean of the College of Arts and Sciences and then as provost—retired from the University in 1986, the board of the Medieval Institute established a lecture series in his name that brings a distinguished medievalist to the WMU campus each semester.
+When Cornelius Loew—an early champion of the institute first as dean of the College of Arts and Sciences and then as provost—retired from the University in 1986, the board of the Medieval Institute established a lecture series in his name that brings a distinguished medievalist to the WMU campus each year.

 The Otto Gründler Book Prize, established by then WMU president Diether H. Haenicke, for an outstanding book in any field of medieval studies was first awarded at the International Congress on Medieval Studies in 1997, and the Medieval Institute continues to award the prize annually